Samsung heir Lee returns to familiar prison after ruling

 South Korea had reported 389 new coronavirus cases as of Sunday, bringing the country’s tally to 72,729 infections, with 1,264 deaths.

-Reporting by Sangmi Cha; Writing by Joyce Lee.
-Editing by Gerry Doyle
+Reporting by Sangmi Cha.
+Additional reporting by Daewoung Kim; Writing by Joyce Lee.
+Editing by Gerry Doyle, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.